Rapptz/discord.py/docs/intro.rst

 Introduction
 ==============

-This is the documentation for discord.py, a library for Python to aid in creating applications that utilise the Discord API.
+This is the documentation for discord.py-self, a library for Python to aid in creating self-bots that utilise the Discord API.

 Prerequisites
 ---------------

-discord.py works with Python 3.8 or higher.
+discord.py-self works with Python 3.8 or higher.
 Support for earlier versions of Python is not provided.
-Python 2.7 or lower is not supported.
-Python 3.7 or lower is not supported.

 .. _installing: